mecid/mecid.github.io/_posts/2019-08-28-composable-styling-in-swiftui.md

 ```

 #### Button styles
 I often have a few button types which I reuse across the app.
 Before *SwiftUI*, I was using inheritance to apply my styling to *UIButtons* in *UIKit*.
-But *SwiftUI* relies on composition instead of inheritance, that's why it provides us with *ButtonStyle* protocol which we can implement to reuse our button styles across the app.
+But *SwiftUI* relies on composition instead of inheritance, that's why it provides us *ButtonStyle* protocol which we can implement to reuse our button styles across the app.

 ```swift
 import SwiftUI